dabigatran

 You should not take dabigatran if you are allergic to it, or if you have:

-- an artificial heart valve; or
+- a mechanical prosthetic heart valve; or

 - active bleeding from a surgery, injury, or other cause.